- Title:

 Role Summary

-This is an exciting opportunity to shape and drive Epilepsy Ireland’s research activities in a newly created role that reflects our strategic commitment to supporting and advancing epilepsy research in Ireland.
+This is a unique opportunity to lead and shape Epilepsy Ireland’s research function, reflecting our strategic commitment to advancing epilepsy research in Ireland.
 As Research Officer, you will play a central role in coordinating our research funding calls, engaging with the epilepsy research community, and promoting meaningful Public & Patient Involvement (PPI).

 To excel in this role, you will need strong analytical and organisational skills, along with excellent communication and interpersonal abilities to engage effectively with a wide range of stakeholders, from researchers and funding bodies to people with epilepsy and their families.
 A solid understanding of health research methodologies, funding processes, and policy landscapes will be crucial.
 Additionally, you should be proactive, detail-oriented, and passionate about ensuring that epilepsy research is patient-centred, impactful, and aligned with the needs of the community.